Moddable-OpenSource/moddable/documentation/devices/nrf52.md

 # Using the Moddable SDK with nRF52840

 Copyright 2021-2023 Moddable Tech, Inc.
-Revised: March 22, 2023
+Revised: March 25, 2023

-This document provides a guide to building apps for the nRF52840 SoC from Nordic with the Moddable SDK.
+This document is a guide to building apps for the nRF52840 SoC from Nordic using the Moddable SDK.

 ## Table of Contents